-Musculoskeletal Flexibility
+C. Musculoskeletal Flexibility:

 Optimal musculoskeletal function requires that an adequate range of motion be maintained in all joints.
-As a firefighter, it's important to maintain a holistic approach to your exercise program to maintain a high level of fitness.
-A key aspect commonly overlooked is flexibility.
+As a fire fighter it is important to maintain a holistic approach to your exercise program in order to maintain a high level of fitness.
+A key aspect that is commonly overlooked is flexibility.

-American College of Sports Medicine Recommendation
+American College of Sports Medicine (ACSM) Recommendation:

-- Adults should do flexibility exercises at least two or three days each week to improve range of motion. - Each stretch should be held for 10-30 seconds to the point of tightness. - Repeat each stretch two to four times, accumulating 60 seconds per stretch. - Static, dynamic, ballistic, and PNF stretches are all effective.
+- Adults should do flexibility exercises at least two or three days each week to improve range of motion. - Each stretch should be held for 10-30 seconds to the point of tightness. - Repeat each stretch two to four times, accumulating 60 seconds per stretch. - Static, dynamic, ballistic and PNF stretches are all effective.